ewjay/fapiwiki/FAPI_Meeting_Notes_2016-10-12.rst

 Pre-IETF (Nat)
 -----------------
-* Nat has just started contacting them.
-Still working on what is possible.
+* Looks like only John and Nat will be there so it will not be a WG meeting but just the introduction of the work to Korean audience.
 * John will ask for the room.
 * Good idea to run by Mike to ask to other WGs.
+Maybe FastFed wants to do the same.

 API Days (Dave)
 -------------------